slotopol/server/docs/list-all.md

 'The Mighty Aztecs' CT Interactive 5x3 videoslot
 'The Money Game' Novomatic 5x3 videoslot
 'The Money Game Deluxe' Novomatic 5x3 videoslot
-'The Power of Ankh' CT Interactive 5x3 videoslot
+'The New Queen of Fruits' CT Interactive 5x3 cluster cascade videoslot 'The Power of Ankh' CT Interactive 5x3 videoslot
 'The Power of Ramesses' CT Interactive 5x3 videoslot 'The Real King Gold Records' Novomatic 5x3 videoslot